 Hospice Nurse Residency Program

-- Open to new nursing graduates (within last two years) who are new to the field of hospice and palliative care.
+- Open to RNs with a minimum of two years of experience and who are new to the field of hospice and palliative care.

-- New graduates will have a six month residency.
+- Nurses will have a three month residency.

 - All nurse residents will be eligible to sit for national certification in hospice and palliative care (CHPN) prior to the end of their two year commitment.

-A New Graduate's Perspective on the Hospice Nurse Residency Program
+A Graduate's Perspective on the Hospice Nurse Residency Program

 "Hospice nursing is very specialized and it’s hard to gain that experience coming straight out of school.
 The nurse residency program is allowing me to learn all the different aspects of managing the care of a patient by working with each interdisciplinary team member.